Vitamin E helps maintain healthy skin and eyes, and strengthen the body's natural defence against illness and infection (the immune system).

-Any vitamin E your body doesn't need immediately is stored for future use, so you don't need it in your diet every day.
+Any vitamin E your body does not need immediately is stored for future use, so you do not need it in your diet every day.

 What happens if I take too much vitamin E?

-There isn't enough evidence to know what the effects might be of taking high doses of vitamin E supplements each day.
+There is not enough evidence to know what the effects might be of taking high doses of vitamin E supplements each day.

 What does the Department of Health and Social Care advise?